LeandroTheDev/storage_template/README.md

 - The Server cannot handle multiple connections on the same user
 - Robust DDOS protection is recommended, although the server has a simple implementation
 - Drive encrpytion is recommended if you run sensitive data, storage template will not handle files encryption
-- Delete old files in temp folder, lost connections will not delete files automatically

 ### Considerations
 - Login passwords is encrypted, all requests is encrypted after user login, all connected users have different RSA keys.